-This article is the first post in a mini-series based on my own LinkedIn overhaul this summer.
+This article is the first post in a mini-series based on my own LinkedIn overhaul.

 Opinions abound regarding how long a summary should be.
 Whether you write five paragraphs or five sentences, this is your best shot at impressing those who read your profile.
 I spent some time crafting my summary, which is this:

 Primary roles: Storyteller–humble, curious, and irreverent at equal turns; mentor–sometimes paid, often not; epistolary aficionado–significant contributor to the continued existence of the United States Postal Service.

 Definitive attributes: Desire to persevere supersedes fear of failure.
 Occasionally attempts to take a break from volleyball; rarely successful.
 Pursues greatness, not perfection.

 I thought about the ways I interact with others and my favorite things about myself and wrote about them with whimsy and humor.
 If I were planning to work in finance, my summary would likely be very different—I would cite statistics from my previous accomplishments, write in only full sentences, and emphasize the links between my classes and how companies function.
 Regardless of your field, however, it’s important to write in prose rather than bullet points and include information that explains something about who you are as a human.
 Many of the best summaries begin with short narratives that create an anecdotal backdrop.
 Stories of childhood interests bourgeoning into career aspirations, pivotal classes where a concept clicked, or even eye-opening moments of humility could all act as the opening lines for a well-wrought summary.